Minnesota Absentee Ballot Guide

 Recommended: unregistered voters can use the Minnesota Absentee Ballot Application to start the voter registration and absentee ballot process at the same time.
 Mail the completed application to your County Election Official.
 Once they've determined that you're not registered, your election official will send you a registration form with your absentee ballot.

-You can also use our Voter Registration Widget.
+You can also use our Voter Registration Tool.
 Enter your information, print and sign the completed form, and mail it to the Secretary of State (the address is on the form).

 Finally, you can use the Minnesota's voter registration form.
 Mail your completed form to the Secretary of State.
 The address is printed on the form.
 For faster processing, mail the form directly to your County Election Official.